The Only Way to Prevent Opioid Abuse

 We at NWHSU believe that the only surefire way to prevent opioid abuse is to not take an opioid in the first place.
-We have to give patients suffering from pain safer, more effective treatment alternatives for pain management.
+Most importantly, we have to give patients suffering from pain safer, more effective treatment alternatives for pain management.

 On a social level, we have to change our relationship to pain and our expectations for a pain-free life.
-Both can be accomplished with whole-person, integrative care that takes pain reduction into account by fostering greater overall health and well-being.
+Certainly both can be accomplished with whole-person, integrative care that takes pain reduction into account by fostering greater overall health and well-being.

 Who is prepared to take up this charge?
 We believe that complementary and integrative healthcare (CIH) professionals are.
-These include chiropractors, acupuncturists and massage therapists working in collaboration with a range of other providers and social support services.
+For example, these include chiropractors, acupuncturists and massage therapists working in collaboration with a range of other providers and social support services.

 First line treatment as primary prevention